lmfit/uncertainties/doc/user_guide.rst

 In this matrix, the zero covariances indicate that ``u`` and ``v`` are independent from each other; the last column shows that ``sum_value`` does depend on these variables.
-The uncertainties package keeps track at all times of all correlations between quantities (variables and functions):
+The :mod:`uncertainties` package keeps track at all times of all correlations between quantities (variables and functions):

   >>> sum_value - (u+2*v)
   >>> 0.0